classmethod/ts-validator/README.md

 ### 2. Define validator

-You can also define your own Validator:
+Otherwise, you can also define your own Validator:

 ```ts
 export class SjisZenkakuValidator implements Validator {